laristra/documentation/documentation_python.md

 ## GitHub
 [GitHub](github.com/) is a collection of millions of repositories that offers services to facilitate collaboration on and development of a project.
 GitHub offers version control, which records who made each change to a repository and when.
 GitHub is the largest host of source code in the world.
 Source code is computer instructions readable to humans, which is helpful because other users can study and further develop on their own.
 README files provide a description of a project.

-### Terminal
+### The Shell and Terminal
+The shell is a program used on the command-line interface (on Terminal) to read commands and run other programs.
 The command line on Terminal starts with the name of the computer followed by the name of the user.
 Type commands after the $.

 ### Git Commands in Terminal
 `git config -h` list of GitHub commands